Frequently Asked Questions (FAQs)

 Please use transferology.com to determine if your classes are equivalent to the UC courses.
 If you still have questions, please send a copy of your transcripts to firstname.lastname@example.org with the subject “OT Transcript Review”.
 Transcripts must include course codes, term information, and the university/college name.

 Applicants may have no more than 4 prerequisite courses incomplete.
+Classes in-progress do not count towards the 4 incomplete courses.
 All prerequisite courses must be completed before the program start date.

 All applications are carefully reviewed.
 You will be notified via the email address provided on your OTCAS application beginning in December through May.
 All applicants will be notified of their admissions status by the UC Graduate School.